aaronshim/npr-alarm/README.md

 Docker-deployable Raspberry Pi solution for waking up to your favorite podcasts!

 ## How to run it
 Use the provided Docker setup by running `docker-compose run npr-alarm`.
 You will need the latest version of Docker and Docker-Compose.
+Try running Docker as sudo if it does not work.